spongecaptain/risingwave-docs/docs/sql/query-syntax/query-syntax-where-clause.md

 SELECT *
 FROM table_name
 WHERE id=5;
--- select all rows that match the given case-insensitive LIKE expression SELECT *
-FROM table_name
-WHERE name ILIKE '%rise%';
 -- select all rows that match the given composite expression SELECT *
 FROM table_name